openwrt/packages/net/simple-adblock/files/README.md

 ### Requirements for file:// Scheme

-If you want to include some local files as the blocklists or whitelists, you need to install ```curl```:
+If you want to include some local files as the allow-lists or block-lists, you need to install ```curl```:

 ```sh
 opkg update; opkg install curl;